Uncertainty Quantification for Physics-Informed Neural Networks with Extended Fiducial Inference: Simulation Studies

 where $\Omega=[-0.7,0.7]$, $\beta=0.01$, $u=\sin^3(6x)$, and $f$ can be derived from \eqref{poissoneq}.
 Here, we assume the analytical expression of $f$ is unavailable; instead, 200 sensor measurements of $f$ are available with the sensors equidistantly distributed across $\Omega$.
 Additionally, there are two sensors at $x=-0.7$ and $x=0.7$ to provide the left/right Dirichlet boundary conditions for $u$.
 We model the boundary noise as $z_i^u \sim N(0,0.05^2)$ for $i=1,2,\ldots,20$, with 10 observations drawn from each boundary sensor.
 For the interior domain, we assume noise-free measurements of $f$.
 This simulation is repeated over 100 independent datasets to evaluate the robustness and reliability of the proposed approach.

 The Bayesian method was first applied to this example as in \citet{BPINN} using a two-hidden-layer DNN, with 50 hidden units in each layer, to approximate $u(\bx)$.
+The same network architecture was also used for this example by other methods as shown in Table \ref{table:1d poisson}.
 The negative log-posterior is given as follows:

 where $C$ denotes the log-normalizing constant, $n_u=20$, $n_f=200$, $n_b=0$, and $\sigma_u=0.05$.
 The prior $\pi(\bvartheta)$ is specified as in \citet{BPINN}, where each unknown parameter is assigned an independent standard Gaussian distribution.
 The same prior is used across all Bayesian simulations in this paper.
 We implement the method using the Python package {\it hamiltorch} \citep{cobb2020scaling}.
 Since $f$ is observed exactly, the corresponding variance $\sigma_f$ should theoretically be zero.
 However, the formulation in (\ref{eq:bpinn loglikelihood}) does not allow $\sigma_f=0$, necessitating experimentation with different non-zero values of $\sigma_f$.
 These variations resulted in different widths of confidence intervals, as illustrated in Figure \ref{fig:bpinn_traj}.
 Notably, there is no clear guideline for selecting $\sigma_f$ to achieve the appropriate interval width necessary for the desired coverage rate.
 This ambiguity underscores the dilemma (mentioned in Introduction) inherent in the Bayesian method.
 Specifically, the $f$-term in (\ref{eq:bpinn loglikelihood}) functions as part of the prior for the parameter $\bvartheta$.